-Mission: To support research initiatives, educational programs, supportive services, and community outreach for neuro diseases patients and their caregivers.
+Mission: To support research initiatives, educational programs, supportive services, and community outreach for PD patients and their caregivers.

 Did you know?

 + The Foundation is committed to promoting a collaborative effort between centers, researchers, and clinicians at geographically distinct sites through an internet based research infrastructure, forming a consortium “center without walls”.

 + The research and education fills vital unmet needs by providing educational, wellness, and supportive activities that are crucial to help patients, caregivers and family members cope with the challenges that are encountered from diagnosis through the long-term treatment for neuro diseases.